-- (a.)
+- a.
 High accuracy and stability

-- (b.)
+- b.
 Easy to install.

-- (c.)
+- c.
 Eliminates backlash or wear of the machine tool.

-11. The 300S Readout has which additional features?
+11. The DRO300 Readout has which additional features?

-- (a.)
+- a.
 Multiple display views

-- (b.)
+- b.
 1 to 4 axes of motion can be displayed.

-- (c.)
+- c.
 Programming capabilities

-- (d.)
+- d.
 Built-in assistance, reference tables & calculators.

-- (e.) all of the above
+- e.
+All of the above

-12. The Acu-Rite Companies Inc. 200S and Wizard 550 are the latest in digital readout technology because?
+12. ACU-RITE DRO203 is the latest in digital readout technology because...

-- (a.)
-They have a crystal clear 320 x 240 LCD display that replaces the traditional LED and VFD used by others. - (b.)
-All prompts, instructions and help functions are accessible on screen and its no longer necessary to constantly refer to a manual. - (c.)
-The user can configure the console to 2- or 3-axes display and can set application to milling, turning - or general purpose accordingly. - (d.)
+- a.
+They have a crystal clear 7" color TFT display that replaces the traditional LED and VFD used by others. - b.
+All prompts, instructions and help functions are accessible on screen and its no longer necessary to constantly refer to a manual. - c.
+The user can configure the console to 2- or 3-axes display and can set application to milling, turning or general purpose accordingly. - d.
 All of the above.